What is white tea? What are the health benefits?

 Also, as collagenase is a zinc-containing metalloproteinase, the catechins within the tea extract which are known to be metal chelators may bind to the Zn2+ ion within the enzyme thus preventing it from binding with the substrate”.

 That’s a lot to take in.
 Let’s (ironically) break this down.
 The researchers essentially discovered that White Tea helped to prevent the breakdown of elastin and collagen.
 This, in turn, meant stronger, better skin.
-So, before you buy that tub of £90 face cream, why not try White Tea benefits first?
+So, before you buy that tub of £90 face cream, why not try White Tea first?

 Reduced Risk of Type-2 Diabetes